Management Action Plans Follow-Up - Evaluation - Annual Report as of March 31st, 2013

 - Implement a formal communication strategy to communicate project results to CSA clients.

-Recommendations 5 and 6 relate to project support and communication.
-Although there have not been significant efforts made to prepare formalized documents or templates to assist companies unfamiliar with the process for responding to contracts, ETD is planning to address this topic and to present instructions to bidders at the upcoming Technology Forum in May 2012.
-Recommendation 5 is in progress, but less than 50% complete.
-Finally, with identification of a client for every technology priority, ETD has formalized the way it communicates project results to CSA clients by consulting and inviting the client to project kickoff meetings and providing the client with copies of the Final Review Packages.
-A client survey has also been developed and feedback from these surveys will be compiled to produce client satisfaction reports.
-Recommendation 6 is in progress and more than 50% complete.
+In terms of project support and communication, guidance and support to companies will be provided at the Technology Forum in 2013.
+The program has also formalized the way project results are communicated to CSA clients by consulting and inviting the client to project kickoff meetings and providing the client with copies of final review packages.
+A client survey has also been developed.
+Results from these surveys will be compiled to produce client satisfaction reports.
+Recommendation 5 and 6 are in process, more than 50% complete.

 - Date modified: